Abandoned & Little-Known Airfields:

 The remarks included, "Auxiliary to Moody Field."

-The July 1944 Jacksonville Sectional Chart (courtesy of Chris Kennedy)
+was on the July 1944 Jacksonville Sectional Chart (courtesy of Chris Kennedy).

 "Lake Park #2" was still depicted as an active airfield